OpenNetworkingFoundation/ansible-role-pxeboot/README.md

 Configures PXE and iPXE related boot scripts and images on an web server.

+Also creates preseed files used to automate OS installation.

 See the `ipxe-build` repo for building iPXE payload images.

 The iPXE `boot.ipxe` script: